 Before U.S. Grant became the General that won the Civil War, what happened in his previous assignments?
 He had gotten depressed in California with the Army and showed up on duty drunk.
 The Army forced him to resign.
 Then, he tried farming and totally failed.
 He tried some other investments and failed each time.
 Finally, he could only get a job as an assistant in his brother’s business.
 Then the Civil War started.

 The Army hired him as a soldier again, and he saved the Union.
 From his resume and interview, no one would hire him.
-However, he was great hire.
+However, he was a great hire.
 I The details count.
 SHI can get that deep and find great hires that will make all well in your case as well.

 The 5% that does not come out in the interview is precisely the information that you need but does not come out in the ‘normal’ process or ‘normal’ background check.
-Take a look at our video about how we empower hiring managers with right data.
+Take a look at our US site video about how we empower hiring managers with right data.
 Then, let us help you be a hero.